Genetic studies on Bulgarians: auDNA and overall

 A signal at a low frequency among Balkan Slavs was detected that may have been inherited from the medieval Slavic settlers, but it was confirmed that this issue requires further investigation.
 The short genetic distance of South Slavs does not extend to populations throughout the whole Balkan Peninsula and they are differentiated from all Greek sub-populations that are not Macedonian Greek.
 The South Slavs share significantly fewer identical by descent segments for length classes with Greeks than with the group of East-West Slavs.
 Most of the East-West Slavs share as many such segments with the South Slavs as they share with the inter-Slavic populations between them.
 This might suggest Slavic gene flow across the wide area and physical boundaries such as the Carpathian Mountains, including Hungarians, Romanians and Gagauz.
 Notably, the number of common ancestors within the last 1,000 to 2,000 years is particularly high within eastern and Slavic-speaking Europe.

 A high number of shared IBD segments among East Europeans that can be dated to around 1,000–2,000 YBP was revealed.
 The highest percentage of the total number of shared pairwise IBD segments is detected between the group of East-West Slavs and South Slavs (41% from the total number of IBD segments detected); Baltic speakers, Estonians (40%) and "inter-Slavic" Hungarians, Romanians and Gagauz (37%).
 East-West Slavs share these segments with Western Europeans (32%), Volga region populations (30) and North Caucasus (21%).
 South Slavs also share 41% with East-West Slavs and 37% with Inter-Slavic populations, they also share 31% with Western Europeans and 30% with Greeks.
 However, per one pair of individuals East-West Slavs share more IBD with Balts than with South Slavs, but not with the rest and the same amount with inter-Slavic as with South Slavs.
 Per one pair of individuals South Slavs keep sharing most IBD with East-South Slavs and the same amount with the inter-Slavic, followed by Greeks and Western Europeans.

 Admixture analysis of autosomal SNPs of the Balkan region in a global context on the resolution level of 7 assumed ancestral populations.

-For Bulgarians the prevailing donor group in admixture with up to more than 40% are a northeastern group, consistent with the medieval Slav expansion, the date of the admixture event is set at 900-1300 CE.
-The Slavic frequency of the Bulgarians is determined lower than that of Poles and Hungarians, higher than that of Greeks and roughly the same as Romanians.
-In the publication by Hellenthal et al., based on a database of 94 modern populations, the authors inferred over 40% of the total autosomal make-up of the Bulgarians to a legacy of the "Slavic (500-900CE)" expansion.
+For Bulgarians, the prevailing donor group in admixture, according to Sarno et al. (2025), is a Central and Eastern European group, accounting for approximately 56% of autosomal ancestry and consistent with the medieval Slavic expansion.
+The admixture is estimated to have occurred during the medieval period.
+The Slavic-related frequency of Bulgarians is lower than that of Poles and Hungarians, higher than that of Greeks, and roughly the same as that of Romanians.
+In an older publication by Hellenthal et al., based on a database of 94 modern populations, the authors inferred over 40% of the total autosomal make-up of the Bulgarians to a legacy of the "Slavic (500-900CE)" expansion.
 The same publication provided the following two analyses on oneway admixture of the Bulgarian autosomal makeup: